yueyu19/yueyu19.github.io/_teaching/traffic.md

 $$ Ex=s.$$

-Each equation system states that the total incoming flow equals the total outgoing flow.
-If $s_i>0$ then an amount of $s_i$ incoming flow is <em>generated</em> at node $i$.
+Each equation in the above system states that the total incoming flow equals the total outgoing flow.
+If $s_i>0$, then node $i$ creates an amount of $s_i$ incoming flow is <em>created</em>.
 At node $n$, a total amount of $\sum_{i=1}^{n-1} s_i$ incoming flow vanishes.

 # Wardrop equilibria

-[Wardrop equilibra](https://en.wikipedia.org/wiki/John_Glen_Wardrop) is a model for traffic equilibra where the link flows and traffic demands remain approximately constant during the time of interest.
+[Wardrop equilibra](https://en.wikipedia.org/wiki/John_Glen_Wardrop) is a model for static traffic equilibra, where the link flows and traffic demands remain approximately constant during the time of interest.
 Such equilibra typically happens during rush hours where the congestion in the network is at its the maximum.
-In addition, the cost of traveling on each link (e.g., time, fuel cost) is a nondecreasing function of its link flow, as a result of congestion effects.
+In addition, the cost of exiting each link (e.g., time or fuel cost) is a nondecreasing function of its link flow, due to congestion effects.
 Finally, only the paths with the lowest sum of link costs are used by the travelers.

-The last assumption above agrees with our intuitions that if all travelers want to swicth to an alternative path with lower cost, whenever available.
-For example, when you see two queues at two checkout counters in a grocery stores, the waiting customers tend to switch to the shorter queue, until both queues have approximated the same length.
+The last assumption agrees with our intuitions that all travelers want to swicth to an alternative path with lower cost, whenever available.
+For example, when there are two queues in a grocery stores for check-outs, the waiting customers tend to switch to the shorter queue, until both queues have approximated the same length.

 # Optimization models for traffic equilibra

-There are different optimization-based models for computing traffic flow vectors that satisfies the Wardrop equilibrium principle, each based on different model of the link traffic dynamics.
-Here we discuss two of the most popular ones.
+There are different optimization-based models for computing traffic flow vectors that satisfy the Wardrop equilibrium principle, each based on different assumptions on the link traffic dynamics.
+Here we discuss two popular ones.

 ## Beckmann model

-The Beckmann model consider the traffic dynamics on each link as a market: the supply side corresponds to the link itself,selling the option of exiting the link at a cost, the demand side corresponds to the travelers who wish to exit the link.
-As the amount of travelers increases, the cost of using a link in a way similar to how the price of goods increses with the number of potential buyers.
-In particular, Beckmann model assumes that the cost of using link $k$ is a continuous and non-decreasing function of link flow $x_k$, given by function $\ell_k:\mathbb{R}\to\mathbb{R}$.
+The Beckmann model considers the traffic dynamics on each link as a market: the supply side corresponds to the link itself, selling the option of exiting the link at a cost, the demand side corresponds to the travelers who wish to exit the link.
+As the amount of travelers increases, the cost of exiting a link increaes in a way similar to how the price of goods increses with the number of potential buyers.
+In particular, Beckmann model assumes that the cost of exiting link $k$ is a continuous and non-decreasing function of link flow $x_k$, given by function $\ell_k:\mathbb{R}\to\mathbb{R}$.

 Under these assumptions, you can solve for the equilibrium flow pattern using the following convex optimization problem: